Wing276/Cross-Sell-Prediction/README.md

 #### Other files:
 1. evaluate_1.exe:
+	- Let me know if you are using another operating system
 	- This is a command line tool to evaluate your result.
 F1-measure is used to measure your result.
 	- Usage: Press "command + r" and then type in "cmd" in the dialog box to launch a terminal.
 Then type in the command:
 ```bash